Flores slam, 6 RBIs as Giants thump Cards; Posey honored – KION546

 On a day the Giants honored former catcher Buster Posey in a pregame ceremony, Mauricio Dubón and Darin Ruf also homered.

+“We feel like we’ve built an offense that can see pitches and work pitchers,” Giants manager Gabe Kapler said.
+“It’s the style of offense that tends to lead to big innings and big innings generally lead to wins.”

 Cardinals catcher Yadier Molina reached 1,000 career RBIs.
-Dylan Carlson added a three-run homer, but St. Louis committed three errors and ended its three-game winning streak.
+Dylan Carlson added a three-run homer, but St. Louis committed three errors and had its its three-game winning streak halted.

 Logan Webb (4-1) struck out seven in five uneven innings to remain unbeaten in his last 17 starts at Oracle Park.
 He allowed four runs and eight hits while pitching around traffic most of the afternoon.